jerembdn/nestjs-graphql-boilerplate/README.md

 ## Community

-The TonightPass community can be found on [GitHub Discussions](https://github.com/tonightpass/discussions), where you can ask questions, voice ideas, and share your projects.
+The onRuntime Studio community can be found on [GitHub Discussions](https://github.com/onruntime/discussions), where you can ask questions, voice ideas, and share your projects.

-To chat with other community members and see the live development you can join the [Discord](https://discord.gg/VvvAkPqQ98).
+To chat with other community members and see the live development you can join the [Discord](https://discord.gg/ucX9c5yXmX).

 Our [Code of Conduct](https://docs.onruntime.com/contributing/code-of-conduct) applies to all community channels.